kope-kope/StormGdocs/_coverpage.md

 # StormGarden APIs

+Integrate easily to your application to:
 - Onboard Investors
-- Realtime Market Information
+- Get Realtime Market Information
-- Investors can BUY or SELL through your application
+- Enable your investors BUY and SELL securities listed on the Nigerian Stock Exchange